-The Architecture, Urbanism and Global Heritage (AUGH) Research Group focuses on the investigation of human aspects of architecture, spatial practices, urban heritage, material culture and the built environment within the ever-changing urban and social structures of contemporary cities forcing new territories of interaction, innovation, creativity and analysis.
+The Architecture, Urbanism and Global Heritage (AUGH) Research Centre focuses on the investigation of human aspects of architecture, spatial practices, urban heritage, material culture and the built environment within the ever-changing urban and social structures of contemporary cities forcing new territories of interaction, innovation, creativity and analysis.
 At AUGH, we approach design as a comprehensive process that take account of the influence and impact of human actors, either as individuals, groups, or communities.
 Architecture and urban heritage are essential domains through which the intellectual debate, negotiation and dialogue between the wide spectrum of theoretical, social, cultural, political, practical and technological concerns and determinants would help us to inform a better future of more sustainable and humane cities and built environments.
 The group's research interest covers a wide temporal span and geographical territory beyond the United Kingdom.
 The latter includes South Asia, the Middle East and North Africa, Central, Eastern and Southern Europe, and North and Latin America.

 Our architectural and urban history and heritage related work is leading group of the University’s World Leading Research Theme, Heritage Science and Management.
 This research group has led several pioneering research projects over the past decade that recording several architectural history and heritage in Belfast, Nottingham, Wolverhampton, Cairo, Berlin, Mexico City, Rome, and Riyadh amongst many others.